 The New Definition of Consultative Selling

 We propose the following new definition for consultative selling in our white paper, The Future of Consultative Selling:

 Consultative selling is an approach to sales whereby sellers redefine reality and maximize buyer value through:

-A mix of understanding, shaping, and redefining need, crafting compelling solutions to address the need, and communicating maximum impact for the buyer (core consultative selling)
+- A mix of understanding, shaping, and redefining need, crafting compelling solutions to address the need, and communicating maximum impact for the buyer.
+This is known as core consultative selling.

-Inspiring buyers and driving change with ideas that matter.
+- Inspiring buyers and driving change with ideas that matter.
 We call this process advanced consultative selling, or insight selling.

 As a result of these actions, consultative sellers build relationships, build trust with buyers, and maximize sales wins.